gipi/low-level/docs/formats.md

 # Formats

+## Notation

+**Caret notation** is a notation for unprintable control characters in ASCII encoding.
+The notation consists of a caret (^) followed by a capital letter.

+## ASCII

+Stands for ``American Standard Code for Information Interchange``, it's a 7bits code.

+ASCII reserves the first 32 codes (numbers 0–31 decimal) for control characters: codes originally intended not to represent printable information, but rather to control devices (such as printers) that make use of ASCII, or to provide meta-information about data streams such as those stored on magnetic tape.

 ## Unicode

 Unicode is not an encoding but is a classification of characters: though each one is identified